System Design Space

 Broken Access Control

-Centralized policy engine, deny-by-default, authz on each boundary, tenant isolation.
+Centralized policy engine, default-deny authorization, checks at every trust boundary, and tenant isolation.

 Cryptographic Failures

-TLS everywhere, proper key management, field-level encryption for sensitive attributes.
+TLS on external and internal channels, disciplined key management, and field-level encryption for sensitive attributes.

 Injection